Rnzwcxe/Past-Projects/Readme.txt

-C files uploaded, rest to follow.
+C files and Data Mining project uploaded, the rest to follow.